Remarks on eigenspectra of isolated singularities: Introduction

 Our other main example, treated in \S\ref{S5}, is the VHS $\mathcal{H}\to\mathcal{S}$ on the moduli space of general configurations of $(2n+2)$ hyperplanes in $\PP^n$, arising from the middle (intersection) cohomology of a 2:1 cover $X\to \PP^n$ branched along these hyperplanes.
-By passing to a smooth complete intersection $2^{2n}$-cover of $X$ and applying the Cayley trick, we replace $X$ by a smooth hypersurface $Y\subset \PP(\co_{\PP^{2n+1}}(2)^{\oplus (n+1)})$ with automorphisms by a group of order $2^{2n}$.
+These are singular Calabi-Yau $n$-folds admitting a crepant resolution, and have been studied in \cite{DK,GSZ,GSVZ,SXZ}.
+By passing to a smooth complete intersection $2^{2n}$-cover of $X$ and applying the Cayley trick (cf.~\cite[\S4.5]{Ke}), we replace $X$ by a smooth hypersurface $Y\subset \PP(\co_{\PP^{2n+1}}(2)^{\oplus (n+1)})$ with automorphisms by a group of order $2^{2n}$.
 In codimension-one in moduli, $Y$ acquires nodes, and a variant of Schoen's result in \cite{Sc} ensures that these produce nontrivial symplectic transvections for $\H$ when $n$ is odd.
 This gives an easy proof that the geometric monodromy group of $\H$ is maximal (for all $n$), and the period map ``non-classical'', a fact first proved by \cite{GSVZ} for $n=3$ and by \cite{SXZ} in general.